top of page

 Panama

-The charming cobblestone streets and vibrant colonial buildings of Suchitoto, a town set in the mountains of El Salvador, captured my imagination of what life would have been in the old Americas.
+The charming cobbled streets and colourful colonial buildings of Suchitoto stirred my imagination, offering a glimpse of what life may once have been like in the old Americas.

 " I almost did that "